A few years ago, I dumped out all of my dogs’ fish oil …

 Remember even if fish oil manufacturers test their products for safety, you’ll want a COA if you insist on feeding fish oil.

 4. Your Dog’s Fish Oil Is Killing The Ocean

 Nearly all fish oils are made from fish that are vacuumed up from the oceans.
-These fish are caught by nets and a by-product of fisheries known as by-catch.
+These fish are caught by accident in nets and a by-product of fisheries known as by-catch.

 And by doing this they keep the ocean waters clean and full of oxygen.
-An adult menhaden can filter 5,760 gallons of water in one day and this filtration allows sunlight to penetrate the water and allows aquatic plant life to grow and support the entire ocean.
+An adult menhaden can filter 5,760 gallons of water in one day!
+This allows sunlight to penetrate the water and aquatic plant life to grow to support the ocean.

-But it’s estimated that half a billion menhaden are fished from our oceans every year and the oceans are now developing dead zones – which are areas with a lack of oxygen.
+But it’s estimated that half a billion menhaden are fished from our oceans every year.
+This has resulted in dead zones developing – which are areas with a lack of oxygen.